edahanoam/Awesome-Summarization-Datasets/README.md

 These datasets contain output texts composed of one or more paragraphs of coherent free text.

 ### Single-sentence summary
-These are summaries ranging from a few words (like titles) to a lengthy sentence, composed of several dozens of words.
-This shape is sometimes referred to as ``extreme summarization'' or ``headline generation''.
+The summaries in these datasets range from a few words (like titles) to a lengthy sentence, composed of several dozen words.
+This format is sometimes referred to as "extreme summarization" or "headline generation".

 ### Highlights
-These summaries are constructed from a few, possibly independent sentences.
+The summaries in these datasets are constructed from a few, possibly independent sentences.
 For example, they could be bullet points (e.g., from news articles).

 ### Span Summarries
 These datasets use spans of text directly taken from the document as summaries.